jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

     (iii) the number of shares held by the shareholder to which the certificate relates.
 (5) Notwithstanding section 84, where a share certificate has been issued, a transfer of the shares to which it relates must not be registered by the company unless the form of transfer required by that section is accompanied by the share certificate relating to the share, or by evidence as to its loss or destruction and, if required, an indemnity in a form required by the board.
 (6) Subject to subsection (1), where shares to which a share certificate relates are to be transferred, and the share certificate is sent to the company to enable the registration of the transfer, the share certificate must be cancelled and no further share certificate issued except at the request of the transferee.
-(6A) Nothing in this section (except subsection (2)) limits or affects section 54 of the Securities Act 1978.
+(6A) Nothing in this section (except subsection (2)) limits or affects section 100 of the Financial Markets Conduct Act 2013.
 (7) If a company fails to comply with subsection (1) or subsection (4),— (a) the company commits an offence and is liable on conviction to the penalty set out in section 373(1); and (b) every director of the company commits an offence and is liable on conviction to the penalty set out in section 374(1).